OriginalUtkin/Currency-Converter/README.md

 }
 ```

+## Bugs/Requests

+Please use the `GitHub issue tracker <https://github.com/OriginalUtkin/Currency-Converter/issues>`_ to submit bugs or request features.

 ## Known issues
 The free version of [FreeCurencyAPI](https://free.currencyconverterapi.com/) allows you to send just 100 requests per hour.
 After that you are getting a HTTP response from server with 403 : Forbidden error code.
 You have to wait for some time for sending another requests to server.
 This problem could be solved with buying a premium version of this service.